 Description Invoked on the system if a resource in a service group does not go offline even after issuing the offline command to the resource.
 This event trigger is configurable.

-To configure this trigger, you must define the following:

-Resource Name Define resources for which to invoke this trigger by entering their names in the following line in the script: @resources =

-("resource1", "resource2");

-If any of these resources do not go offline, the trigger is invoked with that resource name and system name as arguments to the script.

-Usage -resnotoff triggertype system resource

-system-represents the system on which the resource is not going offline.

-resource-represents the name of the resource.
+To configure this trigger, you must define the following: Resource Name Define resources for which to invoke this trigger by entering their names in the following line in the script: @resources = ("resource1", "resource2"); If any of these resources do not go offline, the trigger is invoked with that resource name and system name as arguments to the script.
+Usage -resnotoff triggertype system resource triggertype -represents whether trigger is custom (triggertype =0) or internal (triggertype =1).
+For this trigger, triggertype =0. system -represents the system on which the resource is not going offline. resource-represents the name of the resource.